 REGRUB is a boutique burger and shake bar offering the most unique, milkshake flavours.
 They also offer vegan, dairy-free milkshakes!
 SUCRE Patisserie & Café is a perfect place to end the day with a book, take a break, or catch up with a friend.
 SUCRE is an authentic French bakery that serves handcrafted French pastries, sandwiches, soups, and more!

 BUMP Murals, part of The Beltline Urban Murals Project is a community driven initiative transforming downtown neighbourhoods into an expansive open-air urban art gallery.
 The 2021 BUMP Festival ran from August 2 to 29 and completed more than 50 murals across seven different neighbourhoods.

 If you can’t make it to The BLOX this summer, be sure to check back this winter.
 BIG Winter Classic was born from the idea that festivals do not have to be exclusively enjoyed in the summer months but can be fully enjoyed all year round!
-This four-day winter wonderland weekend provides the opportunity to support our incredible local talent, brush off the snow from our boots, emerge from our igloos and dance the night away together as a community.
+This four-day winter wonderland weekend provides the opportunity to support our incredible local talent, brush off the snow from our boots, and dance the night away together as a community.

 Shopping and services